bnbuckler/ficam-access/_includes/index.md

 <h3><span>How is the playbook structured?</span></h3>

-<p><span>We developed this playbook into 3 high-level topic areas and 10 individual steps, or activities.
+<p><span>We developed this playbook into 10 individual steps, or activities.
 Within each step, you will find a checklist to help you perform that activity and additional guidance, like frequently asked questions (FAQs), implementation tips, or security and privacy considerations.</span></p>

 <h3><span>How was the playbook developed?</span></h3>